sreekanth0464/resumereader/README.md

 # resumereader
-When you upload a resume resume reader with gives the skills in the resume.
+When you upload a resume this resumereader with gives the skills in the resume.